WICG/floc/README.md

 creative = await fetch(url);
 ```

-The browser uses machine learning algorithms to develop a flock based on the sites that an individual visits.
+The browser uses machine learning algorithms to develop a cohort based on the sites that an individual visits.
 The algorithms might be based on the URLs of the visited sites, on the content of those pages, or other factors.
-The central idea is that these input features to the algorithm, including the web history, are kept local on the browser and are not uploaded elsewhere — the browser only exposes the generated flock.
-The browser ensures that flocks are well distributed, so that each flock represents thousands of people.
+The central idea is that these input features to the algorithm, including the web history, are kept local on the browser and are not uploaded elsewhere — the browser only exposes the generated cohort.
+The browser ensures that cohorts are well distributed, so that each represents thousands of people.
 The browser may further leverage other anonymization methods, such as differential privacy.
-The number of flocks should be small, to reinforce that they cannot carry detailed information — short flock names ("43A7") can help make that clear.
+The number of cohorts should be small, to reinforce that they cannot carry detailed information — short cohort names ("43A7") can help make that clear.

 ## Privacy and Security Considerations
 There are several abuse scenarios this proposal must consider.